vier-dev/vier-dev/README.md

 Web Developer / Programming Enthusiast
 --------------------------------------

 I LOVE CODE!
-I've been learning to code for 3 years now.
+I've been learning to code for a year now.
 I started learning using HTML and CSS.
 And now I have known multiple web technologies.

 * 🌍  I'm based in Philippines
 * 🖥️  See my portfolio at [My Portforlio Website](http://vierdev-myportfolio.netlify.app/)